-INITIAL STUDENT TEACHING I Serving as a classroom assistant the student will learn about some of the dynamics of lesson preparation and classroom instruction.
-The student will learn about specific pedagogical skills for subject matter instruction, the interpretation and use of assessments, making content accessible students, to developmentally appropriate teaching practices, and teaching English learners.
-These expectations will be in demonstrated Teaching а Performance Assessment Task 1: Principles of Content-Specific and Developmental Appropriate Pedagogy.
-(Prerequisites: TEDU101, TEDU123, Passed CBEST, Completed the Certificate of Clearance issued from CCTC)
+INITIAL STUDENT TEACHING I

+Serving as a classroom assistant for 30 hours during the semester, the student will learn about the dynamics of lesson preparation and classroom instruction.
+The student will learn about specific pedagogical skills for subject matter instruction, the interpretation and use of assessments, making content accessible to students, developmentally appropriate teaching practices, and teaching English learners.
+These expectations will be demonstrated in Teaching Performance Assessment Task 1 (Principles of Developmentally Appropriate and Content Specific Pedagogy) which will be prepared and submitted (passing score of 3 or 4 is required).
+The field experience meets University Christian Service requirements for the semester.
+(Prerequisites: TEDU101)